aces/Loris-MRI/docs/scripts_md/InsertRole.md

 INPUTS:
    - reference to a hash array that contains the column values for the record to insert.
-     Each key must be a valid field (i.e that exsists in the array returned by `getColumnNames()` and each value is the value for the given field.
+     Each key must be a valid field (i.e that exists in the array returned by `getColumnNames()` and each value is the value for the given field.
 Use `undef` to set a field to `NULL`.

 RETURNS: